JustSleightly/Resources/Terms and Conditions.md

 4. I am **NOT** liable for damage or harm caused by manipulation or misuse of the script.
 5. I am **NOT** liable for any changes made by Unity or VRChat that deprecate any features or functionality via software/game updates
 6. Do **NOT** redistribute scripts, even with commercial license.
 They must be removed from any packages beforehand.
 See product documentation/FAQ for more information on how to remove/export them.
+7. If you have a commercial license, do **NOT** resell the generated contents as part of a product whose cost is cheaper than the personal license price of the tool/system.

 ## Model Product Terms and Conditions:
 1. **All [General Terms and Conditions](https://github.com/JustSleightly/Resources/blob/main/Terms%20and%20Conditions.md#general-terms-and-conditions) above apply**